simonharnqvist/bedblocks/README.md

 > :warning: This is experimental software in alpha testing.

-A common(ish) problem in genomics is the need to split a genome into blocks, preferably with blocks some distance apart.
-Bedblocks allows users to efficiently split a BED file into blocks of a given length a set distance apart.
+A common(ish) problem in genomics is the need to split a genome into blocks, preferably with blocks some distance apart. `bedblocks` allows users to efficiently split a BED file into blocks of a given length a set distance apart.

 ### Installation
+For Rust users, `bedblocks` is available via `cargo`: https://crates.io/crates/bedblocks.

-In due course, bedblocks will be available through the appropriate channels.
+In due course, `bedblocks` will be available as a binary through the appropriate channels.
 For now, the binary made on MacOS is available in this Git repo.

 ### Usage